NoaLand/cxx-reflection/docs/dynamic_store_fields_type_info_with_cpp.md

     return {};
 }

-// To simplify the code, field_types is used as an alias for all field types using field_types = std::variant<type_placeholder<int>, type_placeholder<std::string>, type_placeholder<Foo>, type_placeholder<int*>>;
+// To simplify the code, field_types is used as an alias for all reflected_field types using field_types = std::variant<type_placeholder<int>, type_placeholder<std::string>, type_placeholder<Foo>, type_placeholder<int*>>;

-// Get pointers to the field types here to avoid dereferencing issues.
+// Get pointers to the reflected_field types here to avoid dereferencing issues.
 Additionally, consteval is used here, which allows for compile-time computation.
 In practical usage, variadic template expansion can be used to implement the ability of if constexpr. template<std::size_t index>
 consteval auto get_type(const field_types& my_variant) {
     if constexpr (std::is_same_v<std::decay_t<decltype(std::get<index>(my_variant))>, type_placeholder<int>>) {